ollehwang/wangpu.github.io/_pages/home.md

 <div style="height: 30px;"></div>

 WANG Pu is a PhD student in landscape architecture at Southeast University.

-Her research interests include urban ecological networks, urban vitality and the coupling mechnism of urban ecological space and public space.
+My research focuses on the relationship between urban green spaces and public spaces within the urban spatial system.
+In many cities, green spaces not only provide ecological functions but also serve as important settings for public life and social interaction.
+At the same time, public spaces increasingly incorporate ecological and green elements.
+I am interested in how these green and public spaces interact within the urban spatial structure and how their spatial configuration influences accessibility, public space use, and urban vitality.
+More broadly, my work explores the dynamic relationship between spatial form and urban functions in cities.

 <div style="height: 30px;"></div>